 By-Laws Amended

 A copy of the proposed amendment revisions is in the possession of the President of the Board 30 days prior to the meeting at which action is to be taken on the proposed amendment.
 Proposed by-Law changes sent to board of Directors 15 days prior to board meeting.
-Amendments to these By-Laws become effective immediately, if voted is passed and prior conditions for changing the By-Laws are met.
+Amendments to these By-Laws become effective immediately, if voted as passed and prior conditions for changing the By-Laws are met.

 The By-Laws were amended as follows: